ziweny11/PhotoRegCodes/README.md

 ## Upcoming Features
-- **Complete Code Demo**: We are working hard to release a complete code demo of PhotoReg.
+- **Complete Code Demo**: Current code have issue running.
+We are working hard to release a complete code demo of PhotoReg.
 Expect to fix it by October 15, 2024.

 ## Setup Instructions